philgyford/ansible-multi-django/README.md

 All requests to that site will return `503` and that page until the file is moved back.

+### Nginx

+Start, stop, or restart Nginx (which handles incoming HTTP requests):

+	$ sudo service nginx start
+	$ sudo service nginx stop
+	$ sudo service nginx restart

 ### Supervisor

-Supervisor runs the Gunicorn processes.
+Supervisor runs the Gunicorn processes, which serve the Django app(s).
 Log in as `deploy` and then open supervisorctl to see the processes:

     $ sudo supervisorctl
     appname_gunicorn              RUNNING    pid 14708, uptime 0:42:06